 As more care providers move to digital systems, regulators are paying closer attention to how resident data is stored, accessed, and protected.
 New guidance in 2026 reinforces the importance of data sovereignty — ensuring that resident information remains within New Zealand's jurisdiction and is protected by our privacy laws.

 This has implications for cloud-based systems, particularly those with servers located offshore.
 Providers need to understand where their data lives, who has access to it, and what security measures are in place to protect it.
-It's not enough to trust your vendor — you need to be able to demonstrate due diligence.

 Practical steps to prepare